whistlegraph/aesthetic-computer/README.txt

 *** `prompt` system ***
   + UI Gripes
+  - [❤️‍🔥] Scrub cursor does not respect word-wrapped spacing.
+  - [] Long single word breaks into second line.
   - [] Cannot backspace on Android keyboard.

-  - [] Fix halt on 'handle' command.

-  - [😆] Tapping corner word should immediately bring up keyboard.
+  - [🌟] Tapping corner word should immediately bring up keyboard.

-  - [-] While using word break, words that break at the end of the line cause an extra space at the beginning of the next line.
-  - [] New words after a line break are not separated alongside the following word
-  - [] More pixel accurate text scrubbing.

   + Later
   - [-] How to deal with longer responses?